alaaNfissi/CNN-n-GRU-for-speech-emotion-recognition/README.md

     conda create --name ser-env

-Activate the environment, this will enable the environment for your current terminal session.
-Any subsequent commands will use software that is installed in the environment.:
+Activate the environment, this will enable the it for your current terminal session.
+Any subsequent commands will use software that is installed in the environment:

     conda activate ser-env